June 22 - New service coming to Cambrian

 • Then select, "Call me instead" you will receive a 6-digit verification code and be able to proceed with setting up your account.

 • If you do not have a phone to receive a call you can select "contact support".
-An email will be sent to Transit that will be responded to during regular customer service hours, 7 a.m. - 7 p.m.
-Monday to Friday and 8 a.m. - 4:30 p.m.
-Saturday.
+An email will be sent to Transit that will be responded to during regular customer service hours, Monday to Friday 7 a.m. - 7 p.m. and Saturday 8 a.m. - 4:30 p.m.

 OR

-On Saturday and Sunday you can call to book your on-demand trip within 30 minutes of your desired travel time between 7 a.m. and 7 p.m.
+Call 780-464-7433 to book your trip within 30 minutes of your desired travel time,

 Fares